hashicorp/consul/plugin/forward/README.md

 This plugin can only be used once per Server Block.

+How does *forward* relate to *proxy*?
+This plugin is the "new" version of *proxy* and is faster because it re-uses connections to the upstreams.
+It also does in-band health checks - using DNS instead of HTTP.
+Since it is newer it has a little less (production) millage on it.

 ## Syntax

 In its most basic form, a simple forwarder uses this syntax: